oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 NEO4J_PASSWORD=verysecret
 ```

-As you can see the compose file will mount `<csv-folder>` to a `/var/lib/neo4j/import` volume, making the content accessible from the running neo4j container.
+As you can see the compose file will mount `<csv-dir>` to a `/var/lib/neo4j/import` volume, making the content accessible from the running neo4j container.
-Replace `<csv-folder>` with the path to the CSV files downloaded before.
+Replace `<csv-dir>` with the path to the CSV files downloaded before.

-In a terminal, go to the `docker` folder and run:
+In a terminal, go to the `docker` directory and run:

 ```shell
 docker compose -f neo4j.yml up